 Depression is not something you ‘get over’.
 Illness is not something you can fix by putting a smile on your face.
-When you’re in agonizing pain 24-7 for months on end, it is very, very hard to find happiness or joy in anything.Depression is not something you 'get over'.
+When you’re in agonizing pain 24-7 for months on end, it is hard to find happiness or joy in anything.Depression is not something you 'get over'.
 Illness can't be fixed by smiling.
 Click To Tweet

 With that said, I did have some happy moments this year.
-My mom came to visit in May and while I feel awful that she had to see me like that, it was great to have her here.
+My mom came to visit in May 2015 and while I feel awful that she had to see me like that, it was great to have her here.

 Her name is Bijoux, and as you can see, she has been a great source of comfort to me this year.

 Another Diagnosis – Once you’ve got one autoimmune disease, you can expect another illness to join the group at some point.

 Having been diagnosed with AS in 2009, I know my body well and even I knew that something was different about the pain and fatigue I was feeling.
-Thankfully, Dr. Lin listened to me.
+Thankfully, my doctor listened to me.

-Crazy, isn’t it!
-I had prepared myself to start infusion treatments for AS, and instead, I came home with three new ‘friends’ to enjoy my life with.
+I had prepared myself to start anti-TNF treatments for AS, and instead, I came home with three new ‘friends’ to enjoy my life with.

 My immune system simply can’t handle the daily onslaught of foreign substances that we are introduced to each and every day.

 At that time, I was taking 13 pills a day to manage my condition, one of which is used with cancer patients; two of which were heavy duty pain killers that were slowly leaching the life out of me while wreaking havoc with my liver, kidneys, and stomach.

-I’ve had to go back to see Dr. Lin every three weeks since May for blood and urine tests to make sure my kidneys and liver were ok from the drugs.
+I saw my doctor every three weeks since my May 2015 diagnoses for blood and urine tests to make sure my kidneys and liver were ok from the drugs.

 I constantly feel the need to let my doctors know that I don’t abuse my medications.
 My first rheumatologist at NTUH refused to give me a stronger painkiller for the longest time.
-I eventually made my husband John come in with me and had him plead my case, and even then, my dear rheumy remained reluctant.
+I eventually made my husband come in with me and had him plead my case, and even then, my rheumy remained reluctant.